- New York University School of Law (J.D. 1988)

 Bob also has represented media organizations in proceedings before the United States Congress and has appeared on behalf of the horseracing industry before numerous state and federal law-making and regulatory bodies.

-Chambers USA reports that clients describe Bob as a “fabulous practitioner,” who is “concise, organized and very cost-conscious.”
+Chambers USA has reported that clients describe Bob as “an amazing adviser,” who is “incredibly responsive, very thoughtful and practically minded.”

 Bob began his legal career as a law clerk to the Honorable Frank X. Altimari of the United States Court of Appeals for the Second Circuit.
 Bob then joined the New York office of Rogers & Wells, which later merged with London-based Clifford Chance, where Bob served as head of the copyright and trademark practice in North America before joining LSKS in 2004.